neuronflicker/CTF/TryHackMe/LearningPaths/CompleteBeginner/LearnLinux/README.md

 > -s

 ## [Section 4: Linux Operators] - Intro
-Introduction to command line operators
+Introduction to command line operators.

 No questions to answer - just click to confirm.

 ## [Section 4: Linux Operators] - ">"
-Describes the redirection operator, `>`, and how to redirect the output of a command to a file
+Describes the redirection operator, `>`, and how to redirect the output of a command to a file.

 ### Questions
 1. How would you output twenty to a file called test
 > echo twenty > test

 ## [Section 4: Linux Operators] - ">>"
-Describes how to append text to a file in Linux, rather than erasing any existing contets as happened with `>`
+Describes how to append text to a file in Linux, rather than erasing any existing contets as happened with `>`.

 No questions to answer - just click to confirm.

 ## [Section 4: Linux Operators] - "&&"
-Describes how to run a second command if the first is successful
+Describes how to run a second command if the first is successful by using the `&&` operator.

 No questions to answer - just click to confirm.

 ## [Section 4: Linux Operators] - "&"
-Explains how `&` can run a command that takes a long time in the background, allowing you to still interact with the shell.
+Explains how `&` can run a command in the background, allowing you to still interact with the shell while it's running.

 No questions to answer - just click to confirm.